RohanRaviKumar/Inappropriate_Comments_Detection_In_Workplace/README.md

 # Detecting inappropriate comments in workplace

-This project performs sentiment analysis on IMDB movie reviews using several machine learning models, ensemble methods, and hyperparameter tuning techniques.
+This project performs sentiment analysis on inappropriate comments the people may experience at their workplace, using several machine learning models, ensemble methods, and hyperparameter tuning techniques.

 ### 👨‍💻 Authors:
 - R Rohan